-I just watched Shaun White win the gold medal on his score from his first run of two trips down the half pipe in Olympic Snow Boarding.
+I watched Shawn White win the gold medal on his score from his first run of two trips down the half pipe in Olympic Snow Boarding.
 His second run was purely for fun since he had already clinched the gold.

 I thought to myself, “If all I had to do was focus on one thing for two decades, I could be pretty amazing at it too!”